NOVAdrien/Meteorix/docs/logbook/README.md

 - [ ] Read the paper on DETR : "End-to-End Object Detection with Transformers", by N. Carion & co.
 - [ ] Read the paper on Transformer : "Attention is all you need", by A.Vaswani & co.
 - [ ] Be able to explain to our client what a Transformer is
+- [x] Complete the Starfish
+- [ ] Write up a production specification